-The seed head of a dandelion substitutes the "O" in HOPE on the dust jacket of Tim Costello's book of that title (Hardie Grant Books 2012).
-From the beautifully formed orb of the dandelion, seeds are shown drifting off in the breeze to scatter new life abroad.
-Tim's compiled stories arise from his years of work as CEO of World Vision Australia.
+The seed head of a dandelion substitutes the “O” in HOPE on the dust jacket of Tim Costello’s book of that title (Hardie Grant Books 2012).
+From the beautifully formed orb of the dandelion, seeds drift off in the breeze, scattering new life abroad.
+Tim’s compiled stories arise from his years of work as CEO of World Vision Australia.
 They depict the hope that can arise within confronting settings of challenge and disruptive change.

-Our circumstances are obviously different, but for me, as a member of City Baptist, this dandelion image has become evocative of both relinquishment and possibility as we anticipate a re-envisioned mission within Launceston CBD.
+Our circumstances are obviously different, but for me, as a member of City Baptist, this dandelion image has become symbolic.
+It is evocative of both relinquishment and possibility as we anticipate a re-envisioned mission within Launceston CBD.

-With fellow members, I value many aspects of our current church life - our traditions of corporate worship, patterns of community ministry, the beauty of historic architecture, and so on.
-The dandelion image stands as a metaphor for all of this, and there's a part of me that would like to keep it intact as it is.
-However, I realise that this is a transitory beauty, and that we must now allow life to be disseminated in fresh ways.
-Current form will thus be yielded to life's wider potential.
+With fellow members, I value many aspects of our current church life.
+Our traditions of corporate worship, patterns of community ministry, the beauty of historic architecture, and so on.
+The dandelion image stands as a metaphor for all of this.
+There’s a part of me that would like to keep it intact as it is.
+However, I realise this is a transitory beauty, and we must allow life to be disseminated in fresh ways.
+Our current form will yield to life’s wider potential.

 I sense God now inviting us to surrender the conventional comforts of our current congregational life.
-But in inviting his Spirit to "blow where he will", we offer our "seeds" to his breeze, confident of their germination in fresh earth.
-We open ourselves to strategic relocation, the formation of an enhanced leadership team and the seeking of more user-friendly facilities tailored to our distinctive city mission.
-We call this a "makeover vision".
+But in inviting his Spirit to “blow where he will”, we offer our “seeds” to his breeze, confident of their germination in fresh earth.
+We open ourselves to strategic relocation To the formation of an enhanced leadership team.
+And to the seeking of more user-friendly facilities tailored to our distinctive city mission.
+We call this a “makeover vision”.

-God's gentle Spirit-breeze is evident in this new vision He is giving us, and in the harmonious decisions arising from our shared prayer and discussion.
-I've found that our legitimate sense of loss in relinquishing a conventional model dim as we anticipate with hope the possibilities of something excitingly new.
-I expect that the core values of our mission will be novel, life-giving expression in ways we cannot yet see, but for which we can confidently trust God.
+God’s gentle Spirit-breeze is evident in this new vision He is giving us.
+This is clear from the harmonious decisions arising from our shared prayer and discussion.
+I’ve found our legitimate sense of loss in relinquishing a conventional model dim, as we anticipate with hope the possibility of something excitingly new.
+I expect the core values of our mission will be novel, life-giving expression in ways we cannot yet see.
+But for which we can confidently trust God.